SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 For students who struggle academically, personalization matters even more.
 These learners often fall behind precisely because one-size-fits-all instruction fails to accommodate their individual needs, whether those needs involve different pacing, additional scaffolding, alternative explanations, or simply more practice time without the social pressure of classroom settings.
 Traditional classroom environments, constrained by teacher-to-student ratios, cannot provide the individualized attention these students require.
 The result is a compounding cycle: students who struggle receive less individual attention because teacher resources are distributed across many learners, causing them to fall further behind, which makes catching up even more difficult.

-NOODEIA was designed to address this gap by delivering personalized learning experiences to struggling students at scale.
-Through Socratic questioning that adapts to each learner's responses, memory systems that track individual patterns of understanding and confusion, and gamification elements that meet students at their affective starting points, the system aims to replicate the benefits of one-to-one tutoring without requiring human tutors.
+Through Socratic questioning that adapts to each learner's responses, memory systems that track individual patterns of understanding and confusion, and gamification elements that meet students at their individual starting points, the system aims to replicate the benefits of one-to-one tutoring without requiring human tutors.
 The remaining discussion examines how our technical architecture contributes to these outcomes.

 ### 7.1 Multi-Agent Systems and Agentic Workflows in Education